NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-05-are-polish-property-agents-a-waste-of-money.md

 A good agent can ensure that you find the property you want, or at least a good selection based on your requirements.
 They will arrange property visits, negotiate the price, check the ownership in the courts on the day of signing any agreement, arrange the notary and translator and any valuers/ engineers you need to feel comfortable moving forward.
 If they are representing both sides then be aware that an agent is primarily trying to get the deal closed at the highest price, in that order.

 One way of ensuring that you are not paying too much is to get an official valuation done.
-Even if you are not getting a polish mortgage it may still be worthwhile.
+Even if you are not getting a Polish mortgage it may still be worthwhile.
 For added security, consider a small mortgage.
 This ensures the bank will check all of the elements of the purchase too.
 If the bank wont lend you money because of the price of the property then maybe you should consider walking away too.

 **Is this worth 3 % of a purchase price?**

 Assuming you are buying for zl.
 500,000 commission will be zl.
-15,000 + VAT  ( zl.
-18,450 gross (Less if you go through BigDoor24.pl).
+15,000 + VAT  (zl.
+18,450 gross) (Less if you go through BigDoor24.pl).
 That's a lot and if you add in the fact that the seller may also be paying the same amount then that's almost 7.5 % in total of the available budget going to property agents.

 The answer really lies in your level of confidence in buying your own property, your access to the property professionals ( lawyers, notaries, valuers etc.) and good access to information on pricing and negotiating skills.